 Students on an approved Leave of Absence are not eligible for federal financial aid, including Federal Direct Loans.
 In some cases, student loans may not be deferred for the entirety of a leave.
 Students should contact Student Financial Services for additional information.
-Students on Leave of Absence should submit a request to return to the associate dean of academic affairs at least one month prior to the first date of the semester or term in which a return is planned.
-This request may require a letter which addresses the suitability of the student's return.
-Students who have decided not to return from a Leave of Absence should inform the associate dean of academic affairs in writing.
+Students on Leave of Absence should submit a request to return to the Associate Dean of Academic Affairs at least one month prior to the first date of the semester or term in which a return is planned.
+This request may require a letter that addresses the suitability of the student's return.
+Students who have decided not to return from a Leave of Absence should inform the Associate Dean of Academic Affairs in writing.
 Students who fail to petition to return after a Leave of Absence will be withdrawn from the School of Divinity and need to apply for readmission in order to return.

 The time spent during an approved leave or while withdrawn will not count in the maximum time allotted for the degree.
-Students who have withdrawn from the School of Divinity and who wish to re-enter after one academic year must reapply for admission by the application deadline.
-If a student is approved for readmission to the School of Divinity within an eight-year period, previous coursework may count towards the degree requirements at the discretion of the associate dean of academic affairs.
+Students who have withdrawn from the School of Divinity and who wish to re-enter after one academic year must reapply for readmission by the application deadline.
+If a student is approved for readmission to the School of Divinity within an eight-year period, previous coursework may count towards the degree requirements at the discretion of the Associate Dean of Academic Affairs.
 If the student re-enters the School of Divinity after an eight-year period, previous courses will not count toward the degree requirements.